-Intercultural education is not an official component of general school education.
-Nevertheless, it does play a part in teaching practice as a cross-disciplinary principle.
-There is furthermore a growing sensitivity in schools to this issue and, in addition to some regulations for bilingual teaching, there are many projects that use art to address intercultural questions arising in schools.
+Intercultural education is not an official part of general school education.
+At least it plays a role in teaching practice as a cross-disciplinary principle.
+There is also a growing sensitivity to this issue in schools.
+In addition to some provisions for bilingual education, there are also many projects that use the arts as a medium to address intercultural issues that arise in schools.

-Intercultural education, in breadth, is carried on primarily by educational institutions (kindergartens, schools, further education establishments).
-The topic is, however, also gaining importance for cultural policy.
-Cultural institutions themselves take the initiative on this issue and seek co-operation with schools.
+Intercultural education is primarily carried out by educational institutions (kindergartens, schools, further education institutions).
+However, the topic is also gaining importance for cultural policy.
+In fact, it is the cultural institutions that take the initiative on this topic and seek cooperation with schools.

-The normative framework is defined by the human rights articles established in the Basic Law (Constitution).
-The focus is on the recognition of difference, development of tolerance, the ability to engage in intercultural dialogue, information about the cultural traditions and values of people of other religions, and the rejection of racism and violence.
-In the educational institutions’ understanding of their role, the command of the German language as “lingua franca” is of crucial importance, in this respect.
+The normative framework is set by the human rights articles in the Basic Law (Constitution).
+The focus is on the recognition of difference, the development of tolerance, the ability to engage in intercultural dialogue, information about the cultural traditions and values of people of other religions, and the rejection of racism and violence.
+In educational institutions, mastery of the German language as a “lingua franca” is crucial in this regard.

-Many intercultural programmes and activities aim to promote an understanding of other cultural traditions and ways of life, to increase knowledge about basic human and civil rights and to develop humanitarian and democratic values.
+Many intercultural programmes and activities aim to awaken an understanding of other cultural traditions and ways of life, to increase knowledge of basic human and civil rights, and to develop humanitarian and democratic values.
 In this respect, intercultural and democratic skills are mutually dependent.